City Council Adopted Vision & Goal Statements

 - Citizens will have access to resources that support an active and socially enriched lifestyle.

-Mayor, Jim Muzzin
+Mayor Jim Muzzin

 He started his city government involvement in 1995 when he was appointed to the City of Brighton Zoning Board of Appeals.
-In 1997 he was appointed to the City of Brighton Planning Commission.
-In 2003 he was elected Chairman of the City of Brighton Planning Commission and served in that role until his election to City Council in November 2003.
+In 1997, he was appointed to the City of Brighton Planning Commission.
+In 2003, he was elected Chairman of the City of Brighton Planning Commission and served in that role until his election to City Council in November 2003.

-Mayor Pro Tem, Shawn Pipoly
+Mayor Pro-Tem Shawn Pipoly